Pranith1Kumar/AWS-for-beginners/README.md

 Click on Review policy.
 Give the policy a name (e.g., EC2StartStopPolicy) and click Create policy.

-### Step 5: Create IAM Group and Add User
+Step 5: Create IAM Group and Add User
-Click Groups in the left sidebar, then click Create New Group.
+1.In the left sidebar, click on Groups.
+2.Click the Create New Group button.
-Enter Core Services in the Group name field, then click Next Step (you can skip attaching policies for now).
+3.In the Group name field, enter Core Services.
+4.Click Next Step (you can skip attaching policies for now).
-Click Create Group.
+5.Click Create Group.
+6.Go back to the Users section and select the user you created (e.g., newUser ).
+7.Click on the Groups tab.
-turn to the Users section, then click the Groups tab, click Add user to groups, check the box next to Core Services, and click Add to groups.
+8.Click Add user to groups.
+9.Check the box next to Core Services and click Add to groups.
-### Step 6: Review and Save
+Step 6: Review and Save
-Examine the user information, permissions, and group membership.
-If necessary, save the user's access key and secret access key.